tensorlayer/TensorLayer/docs/user/contributing.rst

 Contributing
 ===============

-TensorLayer is a major ongoing research project in Data Science Institute, Imperial College London.
+TensorLayer 2.0 is a major ongoing research project in CFCS, Peking Univeristy, and the first version was established at Imperial College in 2016.
 The goal of the project is to develop a compositional language while complex learning systems can be built through composition of neural network modules.

-Numerous contributors come from various horizons such as: Tsinghua University, Carnegie Mellon University, University of Technology of Compiegne, Google, Microsoft, Bloomberg and etc.
+Numerous contributors come from various horizons such as: Imperial College, Tsinghua University, Carnegie Mellon University, University of Technology of Compiegne, Google, Microsoft, Bloomberg and etc.

-There are many functions need to be contributed such as Maxout, Neural Turing Machine, Attention, TensorLayer Mobile and etc.

 You can easily open a Pull Request (PR) on `GitHub`_, every little step counts and will be credited.
 As an open-source project, we highly welcome and value contributions!